ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Graphsync

-Graphsync is an alternative content replication protocol under discussion, similar to [Bitswap](#bitswap).
-Like Bitswap, the primary job is to synchronize data blocks across peers.
+Graphsync is a legacy content replication protocol, similar to [Bitswap](#bitswap), but focusing on graphs rather than blocks.
+It is not supported by [Kubo](#kubo) due to protocol complexity, and [IPIP-402](https://specs.ipfs.tech/ipips/ipip-0402/) providing a simpler way of synchronizing partial [DAGs](#dag).
 [More about Graphsync](https://github.com/ipld/specs/blob/master/block-layer/graphsync/graphsync.md)

 ## H